-Surah Fatiha in English means The Opening.
+Surah al-Fatiha in English means The Opening.
 It is the first Surah of the Holy Quran.
-Its immense importance in Islam can be evaluated from the fact that it is a prerequisite of every prayer.
+Its immense importance in Islam can be evaluated from the fact that it is indeed a prerequisite of every prayer.
 No prayer is accepted without the recitation of this Surah, regardless of whether it is an obligatory or voluntary prayer.
-Allah’s Messenger (PBUH) said, “Whoever does not recite Al-Fatiha in his prayer, his prayer is invalid.”
-(Sahih al-Bukhari)
+In a Hadith recorded in Sahih al-Bukhari, Allah’s Messenger (PBUH) said that if someone doesn’t recite Surah al-Fatiha then their prayer isn’t valid.

 The Entirely Merciful, the Especially Merciful,